 The many cultivars of Rhododendron simsii (often called Rhododendron indicum) are popular pot plants which are brought on, or ‘forced’, in warm, humid conditions for sale at Christmas.

 Flowering time Winter

 Unlike outdoor azaleas and rhododendrons, indoor azaleas are not frost hardy and are therefore not suitable, in frost-prone areas, for permanently planting in the garden when their period of flower is over.
 However, they can be kept and grown on as pot plants for flowering in future years.

 Keep flowering plants in a cool, humid atmosphere with plenty of light, such as an unheated porch.
 Plants will deteriorate if they suffer long periods in hot, dry conditions.

 Where possible keep the plant in a warm greenhouse or conservatory, with a temperature of 13-16°C (55-61°F).
 Mist daily and water as needed to encourage new root and shoot growth.
-Alternatively, give the protection of a frost-proof cold frame or greenhouse, where growth initially may be slower.
+Alternatively, give the protection of a frost-proof

 For plants kept indoors, continue to house the plant in a cool, humid room until after the risk of frosts has passed in your area.

 Harden off plants in May by transferring them from warm to cooler conditions and standing them outdoors when danger of frost is past.
 Plunge the pots to the rim in a bed of ericaceous peat-free compost to avoid the danger of frequent drying out.